c3e/docpatch/README.md

 ### Who we are

-We are part of the Open Data movement and supports the [Open Definition](http://opendefinition.org/okd/). **Our way** is to "hack" on documents and build Free Software around them – **our goal** is to bring open data to governments – **our idea** is to re-publish constitutions, law texts, and any other public documents in a way everyone and everything may use them.
+We are part of the Open Data movement and supports the [Open Definition](http://opendefinition.org/okd/). **Our way** is to ‘hack’ on documents and build Free Software around them – **our goal** is to bring open data to governments – **our idea** is to re-publish constitutions, law texts, and any other public documents in a way everyone and everything may use them.

 ### What DocPatch stands for

 **DocPatch** is our platform to provide these documents to you.
 It relies on some simple tools from software development.
-The "heart" of this platform is a version control system (vcs) to manage the documents with their complete history and additional meta information.
+The ‘heart’ of this platform is a version control system (vcs) to manage the documents with their complete history and additional meta information.
 The documents itself are written in a markup language which allows us a) to use any text editor and b) to convert the texts into any format we want.

 This is our current tool stack: